Advanced Certificate Student Handbook

 0.99 - 0 insufficient

-6. Grades are determined by the instructor for every course at the end of the semester on the basis of at least two examinations, papers, or other criteria.
+6. Grades are determined by the instructor for every course at the end of the semester on the basis of examinations, papers, or other assessment criteria.

 7. The grade "I" (incomplete) may be given by the instructor under special circumstances.
 It must be removed within six weeks after the end of the semester or become an "F" (failed).

-8. Evaluation of spiritual formation, practicum, internship, and school choir and sports is on a pass/fail basis.
+8. Evaluation of spiritual formation, practicum, internship, school choir and sports is on a pass/fail basis.

 9. A grade report is issued to the student after every semester; the overall academic standing appears on the student‘s transcript.
 An official transcript will be sent to another institution upon the written request of the student.
 A fee of 10 € will be charged per transcript.
 No transcript or diploma will be issued before all debts with the school have been settled.